Iuhify/Cloud-AI-s-no-recoil-in-py/README.md

 # Cloud-AI-s-no-recoil-in-py
-have fun and past away
+have fun with this code its old and makcu dont work for it rn